steven-scm/mob-programming-challenge/README.md

 - /models
 - /config

+- create the hbs layout with the minimal markup
 - visit [unsplash.com](https://unsplash.com/) to find 3 nice coding related images
 - download them in the appropriate folder